-- Given that every person has distinct needs and requires different kinds of support, and the ways they showcase their abilities also differ, it is important to approach the sustainable development of a diverse and inclusive city from the perspective of mutual support, where everyone cares for and is cared for by others. - We are committed to transforming diversity into an even more powerful force by creating a city where diversity is respected and embraced, where people feel a sense of attachment to the community and have safe and comfortable spaces that they feel that they belong. - We create various spaces in the community in cooperation with local residents through civic engagement where people from all walks of life are welcomed and supported to cultivate relaxed, casual connections and an inclusive mindset.
+- Given that every person has distinct needs and requires different kinds of support, and the ways they showcase their abilities also differ, it is important to approach the sustainable development of a diverse and inclusive city from the perspective of mutual support, where everyone cares for and is cared for by others. - ◆We are committed to transforming diversity into an even more powerful force by creating a city where diversity is respected and embraced, where people feel a sense of attachment to the community and have safe and comfortable spaces that they belong in. - ♦ We create various spaces in the community in cooperation with local residents (civic engagement\) where people from all walks of life are welcomed and supported to cultivate relaxed, casual connections and an inclusive mindset.